These Mint Macarons with Baileys Buttercream are a magically fun St. Patrick's Day party treat, but are also delicious any time of year!

 Now for the process of making the mint macarons.
 Believe it or not, making macarons is actually pretty easy when it comes to each individual step.
 I truly believe most failure is due to improper ingredient measuring and not getting your ingredients to the right consistency before proceeding.

 Step one is to measure out all ingredients.
-Sift almond flour and confectioners's sugar into a bowl.
+Sift almond flour and powdered sugar into a bowl.
 And weigh egg whites.

 Step two is to make the macaron batter, which is a meringue based mixture.
-In the bowl of an electric mixer with the whisk attachment or in a large bowl with a hand mixer, beat egg whites on medium speed until they're foamy.
+In the bowl of a stand mixer with the whisk attachment or in a large bowl with a hand mixer, beat egg whites on medium speed until they're foamy.
 Add cream of tartar and salt.

 Turn mixer back on to medium and while running, add in about 1 tablespoon sugar at a time.
 Increase mixer speed to medium/high and beat until soft peaks form.
 Add in mint extract and vanilla and continue beating until stiff peaks form.